 - Shots on Goal Competition

-- Hula Hoop Contest (for duration)
+- Hula Hoop Contest (duration)

-- Obstacle Course (for speed)
+- Obstacle Course (speed)

-- Flying Disc Throw (for distance)
+- Flying Disc Throw (distance)

-- Beanbag Toss (for accuracy)
+- Beanbag Toss (accuracy)

-- Jump Rope Contest (for duration)
+- Jump Rope Contest (duration)

-- Jugging 3 items (for duration)
+- Juggling 3 items (duration)

 - Find volunteers to be event photographers and videographers to capture moments throughout the day.
-Afterwards you can use this footage on your school’s website or during Open House as a slideshow or video.
+Afterward, you can use this footage on your school’s website or during Open House as a slideshow or video.

-- Talk to the school nurse/health clerk to discuss things they need at a First Aid Station (first aid kit, ice packs, a canopy, cot, chairs, etc.).
+- Talk to the school nurse/health clerk to discuss things they need at a First Aid Station (first-aid kit, ice packs, a canopy, cot, chairs, etc.).

 - Talk with nutrition services to discuss healthy foods and drinks they may be able to provide from the cafeteria.

 - Create a schedule of events throughout the day.
 Be sure to have at least one event running for all grade levels at all times.
-When children choose their activities, they need to be aware of the schedule and not choose two that are being done simultaneously.
+When children choose their activities, they need to be aware of the schedule and not select two that are being done simultaneously.

 - Using your event schedule, be sure you have plenty of equipment for each event.
 If you’re short, ask nearby schools if you can borrow equipment for the big day.

 - Write up the rules of each of the events.
-Make copies and place on clipboards to pass out to all volunteers.
+Make copies and place them on clipboards to pass out to all volunteers.

 - If your area is large, secure walkie talkies or use cell phones for communicating with folks throughout the day.